syncfusion-content/blazor-docs/blazor/diagram-component/group.md

 # NodeGroup in Blazor Diagram Component

-NodeGroup is used to cluster multiple nodes and connectors into a single element.
+`NodeGroup` is used to cluster multiple nodes and connectors into a single element.
 It acts like a container for its children (nodes, nodegroups, and connectors).
-Every change made to the group also affects the children.
+Every change made to the node group also affects the children.
 Child elements can be edited individually.

 ## Create NodeGroup

 ## Add NodeGroup when initializing diagram

-A nodegroup can be added to the diagram model through `Nodes` collection.
-To define an object as nodegroup, add the child objects to the `Children` collection of the nodegroup.
-The following code illustrates how to create a nodegroup.
+A node group can be added to the diagram model through `Nodes` collection.
+To define an object as node group, add the child objects to the `Children` collection of the node group.
+The following code illustrates how to create a node group.

-* While creating nodegroup, its child node needs to be declared before the nodegroup declaration.
+* While creating node group, its child node needs to be declared before the node group declaration.

-* Add a node to the existing nodegroup child by using the `diagram.Group` method.
+* Add a node to the existing node group child by using the `Group` method.

-* The nodegroup’s `diagram.UnGroup` method is used to define whether the nodegroup can be ungrouped or not.
+* The nodegroup’s `UnGroup` method is used to define whether the node group can be ungrouped or not.

-* A nodegroup can be added into a child of another nodegroup.
+* A node group can be added into a child of another node group.

 ```cshtml
 @using Syncfusion.Blazor.Diagram